h2oai/h2o4gpu/README.md

 [POGS](http://foges.github.io/pogs)
 ====

-POGS is a solver for convex optimization problems in _graph form_ using [Alternating Direction Method of Multipliers](http://foges.github.io/pogs/ref/admm) (ADMM).
-Head over to the GitHub.io page for more complete [Documentation](http://foges.github.io/pogs).
+Proximal Graph Solver (POGS) is a solver for convex optimization problems in _graph form_ using [Alternating Direction Method of Multipliers](http://foges.github.io/pogs/ref/admm) (ADMM).
+Details about the implementation can be found in a recent [paper](http://stanford.edu/~boyd/papers/pogs.html).
+The GitHub.io page contains [Documentation](http://foges.github.io/pogs).

 ----
 A graph form problem can be expressed as